zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 You can then delete the `.skl`, it is no longer needed.

-After, you will want to make your character upright (if it isnt).
+After, you will want to make your character upright (if it is not already).
 It is possible that your mesh will have multiple different parts, this will complicates thing if you simply try to rotate it.

 First, group your meshes : select all your meshes by drag selecting then press ctrl+g or by going into Edit > Group